ShaunCurtis/Blazr.EditStateTracker/readme.md

 This article demonstrates how to build an Edit State tracker for the Blazor `EditContext`.

 > Note: this implementation only tracks flat single layer objects.
-If you want to track nested objects, you need to build your own `EditContext`.
+If you want to track nested objects, you need to build your own edit context.

 The screenshot below shows a dirty invalid form where I've clicked on the browser refresh button to try and exit the dirty form.

 ![Dirty Screenshot](./images/locked-dirty-editor.png)

+## Code Repository

+You can find the code here [Blazr.EditStateTracker](https://github.com/ShaunCurtis/Blazr.EditStateTracker) in a Blazor Server application.

-## How EditContext Currently Works
+## How EditContext and InputBase components Interact

 `EditContext` maintains an internal dictionary of *Edit States* defined as `FieldIdentifier`/`FieldState` pairs.